carbon-language/carbon-lang/docs/project/goals.md

 - Ordinary tasks should not require extraordinary care, because humans cannot consistently avoid making mistakes for an extended amount of time.

-**Support tooling at every layer of the developer experience, including IDEs.**
-The design and implementation of Carbon should make it easy to create such tools and make them effective.
+**Support tooling at every layer of the engineering experience, including IDEs.** The design and implementation of Carbon should make it easy to create such tools and make them effective.
 Carbon should avoid syntax and textual structures that are difficult to recognize and mechanically change without losing meaning.

 **Support software outside of the primary use cases well.** There are surprisingly high costs for engineers to switch languages.
 Even when the primary